PE and Rec Policies

 - Treat the facilities, equipment, fellow participants, and staff members with respect.
 Facilities and equipment must be used for intended purposes only.

 - Access to PE and Rec facilities and fields are obtained with current membership or paid guest pass.
 Students obtain a membership by paying university student fees.
-Admittance is gained by scanning your ID card through the turnstile or using a set up hand scan.

-- Abuse of ID will result in denied entry and loss of future access to PE and Rec facilities.
+- Abuse or misuse of ID will result in denied entry and loss of future access to PE and Rec facilities.
 Please review our membership page for fee and eligibility requirements.
 Memberships and lockers are non-transferable.

 - There is risk of personal injury in all physical activity.
 Be aware that you participate voluntarily and assume sole responsibility for your own medical or emergency needs.